Nissan Maxima Insurance Rates

 Rates are averaged for all Nissan Maxima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save as much as $100 per year just by quoting online well ahead of the renewal date
+- You may be able to save around $100 per year simply by quoting online well ahead of the renewal date

-- Increasing deductibles could save up to $225 each year
+- Increasing policy deductibles could save as much as $225 each year

 How much is insurance on a Nissan Maxima?
 On average, expect to pay around $129 per month or $1,550 annually.
 But as you’ve learned from the previous information, many different factors will impact your Nissan Maxima car insurance quotes.